 Portability And Size

 A 4,500 sq. ft. dehumidifier needs to fit your space as well as it performs, so size and portability matter.
-You’ll want to check the unit’s dimensions first, since models can range from about 8 to 22 inches tall and 8 to 12 inches wide.
+You’ll want to check the unit’s dimensions first, since models can range from compact cube-style designs to taller basement units.
 That size affects where you can place it, especially in closets, basements, or narrow utility rooms.
-Weight also matters because many units sit between 28 and 34 pounds, which makes them easier to lift and relocate.
+Weight also matters because many units sit between 28 and 34 pounds, while some may be lighter or heavier depending on tank size, pump features, and capacity.
 If you move it often, choose a model with castor wheels and recessed handles so you can roll and carry it with less effort.
 A compact design and a smaller footprint can help you fit the dehumidifier into tight spots without sacrificing coverage or performance.

 Safety And Extra Features